 My name is Graham Patten, I live in Kendal, in the beautiful English Lake District.
 I have a life time of trail running experience to share with you stretching back more than 40 years.
 This blog is about the people, places and events that have helped shaped my approach and thoughts about trail running through the years.

 When I founded the Lakeland Trails in 2004, it was with an idea to bring a European model of all inclusive, environmentally sustainable trail running events to the Lake District.
 Trail running was in it’s infancy in the UK, which is why I own this website.
 I was the Event Director of Lakeland Trails for 16 years, until handing over the role to Phil Blaylock in December 2019.
 These events have successfully grown over the years with over 12,000 competitors of all ages and abilities now taking to our trails every year.
 What pleases me most is we have an equal split of men and women at every event.

 I’ve always tried to help inspire others to enjoy the sports I love the most.
 I sincerely hope my tales of trail running from my own experiences, both past and present, will inspire you to even greater enjoyment during your own trail running adventures.

 Almost every single step of my running over the years has been off road, in various disciplines, from orienteering, mountain running, trail running, cross country, fell running, mountain marathons, hashing to more recently, ultra running.
-The odd time I did step onto tarmac when I was in my twenties I posted PB times of 30.30 for 10km, 50.38 for 10 miles and 67.20 for half marathon.
+The odd time I did step onto tarmac when I was in my twenties, I posted PB times of 30.30 for 10km, 50.38 for 10 miles and 67.20 for half marathon.
 I’ve run three World Mountain Running Championships and one World Cup Orienteering Championship.
-I’ve been lucky enough to run in International trail running events all over the world, New Zealand, Australia, Canada, Nepal, Thailand, Latvia, Norway, Sweden, Finland, Denmark, Switzerland, Austria, France, Germany, Holland, Belgium, Spain, Portugal and Italy amongst many others and been on top of the podium in many of them.
+I’ve been lucky enough to run in International trail running events all over the world, New Zealand, Australia, Canada, Nepal, Thailand, Latvia, Norway, Sweden, Finland, Denmark, Switzerland, Austria, France, Germany, Holland, Belgium, Spain, Portugal, Italy, Slovenia and Hungary amongst many others and been on top of the podium in many of them.